vinfante1346/visualizations/README.md

 #### How do I try this?

 - The MCP server is intended to be used as one part of the MCP ecosystem.
 Think of it as a collection of tools.
 You'll need an MCP Client to act as an orchestrator.
 See the [MCP Introduction](https://modelcontextprotocol.io/introduction) for more information.

+#### Where is this deployed?
+Is this in Snowpark Container Services?

+All tools in this MCP server are managed services, accessible via REST API.
+No separate remote service deployment is necessary.
+Instead, the current version of the server is intended to be started by the MCP client, such as Claude Desktop, Cursor, fast-agent, etc. By configuring these MCP client with the server, the application will spin up the server service for you.
+Future versions of the MCP server may be deployed as a remote service in the future.

 #### I'm receiving permission errors from my tool calls.